 ReShea Balams is an Atlanta workplace accident lawyer who assists employees with worker's compensation and represents them in claims against third parties responsible for on-the-job accidents.
 If you were hurt while working, it is critical that you not leave any options for compensation on the table.

 ReShea Balams gives every client the attention they deserve.
 Call (404) 445-2005 today to set up a free consultation.
-Balams Law Group represents people in Atlanta, Smyrna, Sandy Springs, Alpharetta, Johns Creek, Marietta, Lawrenceville, East Point, Forest Park, Duluth, Brookhaven, Riverdale, Milton, Decatur, College Park, Norcross and throughout the area.
+The Balams Firm represents people in Atlanta, Smyrna, Sandy Springs, Alpharetta, Johns Creek, Marietta, Lawrenceville, East Point, Forest Park, Duluth, Brookhaven, Riverdale, Milton, Decatur, College Park, Norcross and throughout the area.

 Atlanta has a diverse economy, with a wide range of employers.
 Some of the biggest areas of employment include:

 The Coca-Cola Company, headquartered here, is also a significant source of jobs.

 Each job had its own pitfalls.
 Even office jobs have certain hazards, like slip and falls and escalator accidents.

 Some jobs, though, are more prone to injuries.
 People who work in construction, for example, are around heavy machinery and large materials that move around the site.
 Utility workers are frequently outdoors and much climb to high spots sometimes.
 Employees of UPS and FedEx must walk around with heavy packages.
 Workers in factories may be around dangerous chemicals.

 An injury as a result of an accident may be immediately apparent.
 However, people who work in a certain environment may be exposed to elements like toxic fumes that may have a long-term effect on the person's health.